SecUSo/privacy-friendly-dame/README.md

-﻿# Privacy Friendly App Example
+﻿# Privacy Friendly Dame

-This application contains the basic design of a Privacy Friendly App without any other functionality.
-It includes a Navigation Drawer, examples for buttons, a help page and the about page.
-It further shows an example of the main menu for a Privacy Friendly Game App.
-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+Privacy Friendly Dame is a version of the board game checkers and belongs to the group of Privacy Friendly Apps developed by Technische Universität Darmstadt, Germany.

+This app is optimized regarding the user's privacy.
+It doesn't use any tracking mechanisms, neither it displays any advertisement.
+Also it does not use any permission, as the app can provide its full functionality without the usage of permissions.
+It also does neither include advertisement nor tracking mechanisms.

 ## Motivation

-This application has been developed to be used as a basis for a Privacy Friendly App.
-Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
-Further information can be found on https://secuso.org/pfa
+As it is part of the Privacy Friendly Apps developed by the SECUSO research group of the Technische Universtität Darmstadt in Germany it is optimized due to user's privacy.

 ## Download and more Information